The Monkees: Beyond television and Head

 The film's soundtrack album reached No. 45 on the Billboard charts and No. 24 in Canada.
 PopMatters described Head as "a hypnogogic hallucination of a 60's pop record" whose composition encompassed musique concrète pieces and six new songs in the genres of psychedelic, Broadway and lo-fi rock.
-It was the first Monkees album to not include a song written by Tommy Boyce and Bobby Hart.
-Some of the album showcases the songwriting skills of band members, particularly Tork, whose acid rock song "Long Title: Do I Have to Do This All Over Again?" and the "Eastern-flavored" song "Can You Dig It?" were described by AllMusic as being "not only among the best of the six original compositions on the soundtrack, but also among his finest Monkees offerings, period."

 The album had a mylar cover to give it a mirror-like appearance, so that the person looking at the cover would see his own head, a play on the album title Head.
 Peter Tork said, "That was something special...
 [Jack] Nicholson coordinated the record, made it up from the soundtrack.
 He made it different from the movie.
 There's a line in the movie where [Frank] Zappa says, 'That's pretty white.'
 Then there's another line in the movie that was not juxtaposed in the movie, but Nicholson put them together in the [soundtrack album], when Mike says, 'And the same thing goes for Christmas'... that's funny... very different from the movie... that was very important and wonderful that he assembled the record differently from the movie...
 It was a different artistic experience."

-Released in October 1968, the single from the album, "The Porpoise Song", is a psychedelic pop song written by Goffin and King, with lead vocals from Micky Dolenz and backing vocals from Davy Jones, and it reached No. 62 on the Billboard charts and No. 26 on the Canadian RPM charts.
+Released in October 1968, the single from the album, "The Porpoise Song", is a psychedelic pop song written by Goffin and King, with lead vocals from Dolenz and backing vocals from Jones.
+It reached No. 62 on the Billboard charts and No. 26 on the Canadian RPM charts.

 Head developed a cult following.
 In 2013, Rolling Stone ranked the album at number 25 in their list of "The 25 Greatest Soundtracks of All Time".